Editors’ Note: This article was originally published on July 24, 2013.

-Exactly 20 summers ago, the world was introduced to Radiohead by way of their debut single, “Creep.”
+Twenty-five years ago, the world was introduced to Radiohead by way of their debut single, “Creep.”
 Thom Yorke and company may have soured to their very first modern rock hit, but as we said in our list of the Best Singles of the 1990s, for which the song ranked at #37, “Creep” is rivaled only by “Every Breath You Take” as the ultimate kind-of-obsessive/kind-of-romantic crush anthem, with guitarist Jonny Greenwood’s perfectly timed blasts of electricity turning it from slightly creepy to threatening.
 The track peaked on the Billboard pop chart in September of 1993, a full year after its initial release, and Radiohead would go on to become one of the most influential bands in rock history.
-On the eve of this anniversary, we take a look back at the group’s best and most innovative music videos.
+To celebrate the band’s induction into the Rock and Roll Hall of Fame, we take a look back at their best and most innovative music videos.